canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-wrapping-up.md

-# Wrapping Up
+# Wrapping up

+As the last step of this tutorial, we need to free used resources and see what to do next.

 ## Cleanup

 Let's clean up the resources we created during the tutorial.

-First of all, let's destroy the Juju controller we boostrapped for the tutorial.
+First of all, let's destroy the Juju controller we bootstrapped for the tutorial:

 ```bash
 juju destroy-controller --destroy-all-models --destroy-storage --force spark-tutorial